mattmuroya/poet-instant-messenger/README.md

         REACT_APP_GUEST_PW="password"

-    - REACT_APP_GUEST_PW should match the `GUEST_PW` you provided in the `server/.env` file.
+    - `REACT_APP_GUEST_PW` should match the `GUEST_PW` you provided in the `server/.env` file.

 5. Save both files.

-### Run the Guest Utility
+### Run the Guest Account Utility

-Inside the `server/utils` directory, there are several utilities used for populating the database with testing data.
-We will be running the `guest.js` utility with the predefined NPM script.
+Inside the `server/utils` directory, there are several utilities for populating the database with test data.
+We will be running a predefined NPM script to execute `guest.js` which will initialize a guest account with the password you specified in your `.env` files.

-// TO BE CONFIGURED
+`cd` in to the `server` directory and run the guest script.

+    npm run guest

+If the operation fails, double-check that the connection string you provided contains the correct database credentials.

 ### Start the Application